pttlink/ASL-AsteriskNG/README.md

 Note that these steps are purposely compiling Asterisk and modules with debugging info (-g).
 This is to make it easier to collect information about various problems while testing the port out.

 Please test and abuse this and let me know what problems you find.
-Ideally, we can use the issues page at https://git.allstarlink.org/KG7QIN/AllStarLink-Asterisk-1.8/issues to track any problems that are found and resolved.

 There are also some changes that you will need to make to your extensions.conf file (or you an opt to convert it to either extensions.ael or extensions.lua).